fhaer/llm-cmi/README.md

 Requirements:
 - Python 3.11 with the packages listed in requirements.txt
 - API keys for OpenAI and/or Replicate set with the "-a" option shown below
-- For local inference, Ollama or llama.cpp is required
+- For local inference, an Ollama endpoint needs to be set with the "-a" option

 Usage, parameters and further details: